mchang6137/networkml/README.md

 `fab -f fabfile_awsgpu_distributed.py terminate`

-`fab -f fabfile_awsgpu_distributed.py vpc_cleanup`

-# Go do better things in your life than setting up AWS machines.
+# Now go do better things in your life than setting up AWS machines.